The Gallows Act II: Plot

 Auna becomes the star of Mr. Schlake’s class when she performs a monologue from The Gallows.
-Auna’s video also balloons in popularity after viewers notice a table moving during her reading.
+After viewers notice a table moving during her reading, Auna's video also balloons in popularity.
 Auna records a second reading during which an object flies across her bedroom.

-Auna and Cade bond during an ice cream date.
-Cade introduces Auna to his parents, who turn out to be famous actors Craig and Kate Parker.
+Cade introduces Auna to his parents, who are famous actors Craig and Kate Parker.
 While Cade stops at a gas station, Auna becomes spooked by the brief reflection of a hanging man in the rearview mirror.
-Two young girls claiming to be new fans of Auna’s YouTube channel recognize Auna and ask for a selfie, which is how Auna learns a figure appeared behind her during the second video.

 Another message from almostfamous99 directs Auna to a Charlie Challenge fan page.
 There, Auna learns about Charlie Grimille while browsing videos of hanging deaths and paranormal activity.

-Apparent paranormal activity slams a closet door on Auna’s hand.
 Auna briefly sees The Hangman stalking her in Lisa’s home.

-At a party, Auna and Cade sneak away to a treehouse to make out.
-Auna becomes entranced and has a vision of The Hangman killing Cade.
-Rattled, Auna demands to go home when she realizes she had been choking Cade while they were kissing.

-‘Return to Thayolund’ suddenly starts playing on Lisa’s TV.
-The Hangman stalks Lisa until Auna returns home.

-As haunting visions continue unraveling her mind, Auna tells Mr. Schlake she doesn’t want to read from The Gallows anymore.
-Auna somehow still recites a monologue from the play even though she thought she was performing Return to Thayolund.

-Auna blocks almostfamous99 when his messages turn taunting.
-Auna also starts watching distressing confessional videos posted by Victor’s friend Lex, who reveals a disfiguring mark on her neck similar to one that Auna mysteriously obtained.
+At a party, Auna has a vision of The Hangman killing Cade.
+Rattled, Auna demands to go home.
+As haunting visions unravel her mind, Auna tells Mr. Schlake she doesn’t want to read from The Gallows anymore, but she still recites a monologue from the play.
+Auna blocks almostfamous99 when his messages turn to taunt.
+Auna also starts watching distressing confessional videos posted by Victor’s friend Lex, who reveals a disfiguring mark on her neck.

-Lisa follows a rope to a tree outside where she finds her dog hanging dead.
-Claiming it is hurting them both, Lisa rips up Auna’s copy of the play.
-An argument causes Lisa to lash out by saying Auna isn’t talented enough to be a successful actress.
+Lisa follows a rope to a tree outside, where she finds her dog hanging dead, which leads to a confrontation with Auna.
 Auna unsuccessfully tries to intervene via text when she watches Lex, distraught with suicidal tendencies, prepare to hang herself during a livestream.
 The Hangman seemingly kills Lex.

-Auna finds her copy of The Gallows mysteriously returned to her back pocket.
-Auna performs a passage from the play for NYU talent scout Scott Lamont.
-As he offers her a full scholarship following her reading, Auna envisions a noose strangling Lamont.

-Lisa packs to leave for a show she is working on, but her suitcase inexplicably vanishes from her hand and returns to her bed.
-Paranormal activity violently shakes Lisa’s house.
-The Hangman strangles Lisa.
+Lisa packs to leave for a show she is working on, but The Hangman shows up and strangles Lisa.